kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/relational-databases@r45b461NxLN6wBODJ5CNP.md

 # Relational Databases

-Relational databases are a type of database management system (DBMS) that organizes data into structured tables with rows and columns, using a schema to define data relationships and constraints.
-They employ Structured Query Language (SQL) for querying and managing data, supporting operations such as data retrieval, insertion, updating, and deletion.
-Relational databases enforce data integrity through keys (primary and foreign) and constraints (such as unique and not-null), and they are designed to handle complex queries, transactions, and data relationships efficiently.
-Examples of relational databases include MySQL, PostgreSQL, and Oracle Database.
-They are commonly used for applications requiring structured data storage, strong consistency, and complex querying capabilities.
+Relational databases organize data into structured tables with rows and columns, using SQL for querying.
+Enforce data integrity through keys and constraints, handle complex queries and transactions efficiently.
+Examples: MySQL, PostgreSQL, Oracle.
+Used for structured data storage and strong consistency.

 Visit the following resources to learn more: